 In order for your portfolio to be seriously considered by the faculty reviewing your work, it is important to follow these guidelines.
 Please read through the requirements carefully, and direct any questions to your Admissions Counselor.

-The Film Directing Program is interested in your sense of storytelling and how elements of sound, image, performance, music, temporality, and dramaturgy will coalesce into a cinematic practice.
-We are more interested in your capacity to tell an engaging story, and your eagerness to learn, than we are in your technical prowess at this state.
-You should submit your best, most recent work that is exemplary of the direction in which you'd like to take your practice.
+The Film Directing Program has an expansive definition of narrative.
+We are interested in how your work uses narrative and cinematic practice to explore ideas and express your individual voice.
+We are more interested in the ideas you bring to your practice than we are in your technical level or skill.
+You should submit your best, most recent work that demonstrates the direction in which you'd like to take your practice.

 Please make sure your videos play properly, and proofread your writing.
 All work submitted in a language other than English must be subtitled.